 Meet Our Staff

 Dr. Joe & Erica Kirkendall have lived in Manitou Springs since their first year of marriage in 2007.
-Dr. Joe has been a pastor with New Life since 2004 after graduating from Fuller Seminary.
-Erica came on staff in 2017 when New Life Manitou was launched, where they had pastored together for over seven years.
-In recent years, Dr. Joe has stepped into the lead pastor for Celebrate Recovery, a Christ-centered recovery program, and Erica has joined New Life North’s Women’s ministry.
+Dr. Joe has served as a pastor at New Life since 2004, after graduating from Fuller Seminary.
+Erica joined New Life staff in 2017 when New Life Manitou was launched.
+Together, they pastored the Manitou community for more than seven years before pivoting into a missional role that continues today as Manitou Mission.

 Find What You’re Looking For